Dosmaster4life/cse212tutorial/Sets/Set.md

 - accessing a set element O(n)

 ## Problems that can be solved with a Set
+Sets can be used to solve problems that only need unique values.
+Sets are also useful when speed is essential in solving problems that list are too slow for.

 ## How Sets are used in Python